 In the winter, I take extra hot showers and end up with dry very itchy legs.
 I no longer have that problem because, right before I get in the shower, I slather my legs with Vaseline.
 It repels the hot water from going directly on my legs.
-When I get out of the shower, I have beaded up water on my legs and gently pat them dry.
-My legs are smooth and have never itched again.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 My legs are REALLY short, how do I make them look longer without wearing high-heels?

 You can wear hose or tights the same color as your outfit, with shoes the same color too.
 If wearing pants, wear sox and shoes the same color.
 The same color makes them look longer.

 I have short, fat legs.
 All I know to help them look longer is wear the same color shoes as your pants or hose.

 My legs are long, and i STILL want to make them look longer!

 Match your shoe color and your hose color.
 You are aiming for one, unbroken looking 'line'.
 Taupe hose or nude hose - I use beige or taupe shoes.

 Sometimes ivory hose and ivory pumps (if it's not too 'nurse like') I never, ever wear white shoes of any kind or white hose of any kind and I never wear both at the same time.